 Consumers remain cautious about the use of data in advertising

-There’s a greater consumer confidence towards actively created data - with 1 in 3 feeling comfortable with ads based on their purchase or browsing history - with a marked decline in our views on more traditional demographic indicators, like age, life stage or current job.
+There’s greater consumer confidence towards actively created data - with 1 in 3 feeling comfortable with ads based on their purchase or browsing history - with a marked decline in our views on more traditional demographic indicators, like age, life stage or current job.

-Whilst it’s not surprising that most people don’t like the idea of being targeted at all (if only 1 in 3 are happy with purchase data, presumably 2 in 3 are not) the leaning towards highly intrusive and targeted seems odd.
+Whilst it’s not surprising that most people don’t like the idea of being targeted at all (if only 1 in 3 is happy with purchase data, presumably 2 in 3 are not) the leaning towards highly intrusive and targeted seems odd.

 Further reading suggests it might be all down to context - over half of those interviewed were happy for this data to be shared in a ‘shopping environment’ and 2 in 5 OK with social networks to have access to, and use personal data.